-Man’s body found in Port Clyde Harbor
+Man found in Port Clyde Harbor identified as 56-year-old lobsterman

-The Maine Marine Patrol is investigating the discovery of a man’s body Saturday morning near the shore in Port Clyde Harbor.
+The Maine Marine Patrol is investigating the death of a 56-year-old lobsterman whose body was found Saturday morning near the Port Clyde Fishermen’s Cooperative, where he fished regularly, officials said.

 Sgt.
-Wesley Dean of the Maine Marine Patrol would reveal few details because the investigation still is active and the deceased’s family needs to be notified.
+Wesley Dean of the Maine Marine Patrol said good Samaritans tried to revive John Crane IV, a career lobsterman, around 6:20 a.m., but to no avail.

-“He was recovered by Good Samaritans, people around the dock,” Dean said.

-He would not reveal the age of the victim, how he died, his name or whether he had identification on his person when he was found.
-Dean said more information should be made available Saturday afternoon.
+“We don’t believe he was in the water for a very long time” Dean said.
+He said it is not clear whether Crane drowned or had a medical issue, nor whether he might have fallen from his boat at the time.

+“The investigation is ongoing,” he said, adding there is no information yet about the circumstances by which he entered the water.
+Dean said an autopsy will be performed on Crane in Augusta.

+Dean wouldn’t reveal any information about Crane’s family except that they had been notified of the incident.

-A 911 call about the discovery came into emergency responders this morning, Dean said.
+A 911 call about the discovery of Crane’s body came into emergency responders this morning, Dean said.
 The Knox County Sheriff’s Office and local fire departments also were called to the scene at around 6 a.m. on Saturday.

 Dean said the man’s body has been transported to the medical examiner’s office in Augusta for an autopsy.